tc39/proposal-composites/README.md

 - Composites work as `Map` keys
 - Composites are compared using `Composite.equal`
 - Composites are objects
+- Composites have a prototype
+- Composites can have symbol keys
 - Composites can contain any value (shallowly immutable)